redsach/redsach.github.io/_pages/visualise.md

 ![]() <img src="/images/Jupiter_4.jpeg"  width="600">
 ## Europa and Jupiter
-An infographic of the Europan-Jupiter Plasma system.
-As we begin to asssess the habitability of ocean worlds like Europa, we need to have a better understanding of the moon's interaction with its host planet.
+Europa has been identified as a potential host for life beyond Earth.
+To better understand its habitabiloty, we need to better understand the way in which Europa interacts with its host planet, Jupiter.
+We do this with simulations, but we will have many more answers (and questions!) when Europa Clipper and JUICE arrive at the moon in the 2030's.

 <br/>
 <br/>